Principal activity (APE)

 The Official Geographic Code contains all the codes and the names of municipalities, cantons, districts, departments, regions, overseas authorities, foreign countries and territories.

-Creation of a company
+Creation of an enterprise

-A company is created when:
+A enterprise is created when:

 There are two main categories (or families):